 Regenerative Medicine & Stem Cell Therapy

 1) Throughout the US and spanning the globe, the science of Regenerative Medicine is gaining acceptance and support as an important part of the future of advanced medicine.
-Especially as it relates to the use of Stem Cells, there is growing evidence that conditions and illnesses that were previously untreatable, might actually be curable.
+Especially as it relates to the use of Placental/Umbilical Tissues/Biological Allografts (FDA: HCT/P – Stem Cells), there is growing evidence that conditions and illnesses that were previously untreatable, might actually be curable.
 Thus, every major university in the US and around the world is studying this new science.

 2) The good people who work for State and Federal agencies who regulate clinical medicine, are trying the keep pace with the rapid advancement of the field.
-Thus, Federal and State laws and regulations regarding the clinical use of stem cells in the USA is mercurial, and constantly evolving.
+Thus, Federal and State laws and regulations regarding the clinical use of Placental/Umbilical Tissues/Biological Allografts (FDA: HCT/P – Stem Cells) in the USA is mercurial, and constantly evolving.
 Treatments that are allowed today, might be illegal next week.

-3) These laws and regulations pertain to all stem cells, whether harvested from a patient’s own body, or from placental tissues, such as umbilical cords and amnion.
+3) These laws and regulations pertain to all Placental/Umbilical Tissues/Biological Allografts (FDA: HCT/P – Stem Cells), whether harvested from a patient’s own body, or from placental tissues, such as umbilical cords and amnion.

 4) As the regulations are numerous and newly constructed, they are often complicated and unclear, and a challenge for clinics and physicians to follow.